 - 1 tablespoon chopped mild fresh herbs of choice such as chives, parsley, or tarragon (optional)

 - 2 tablespoons freshly squeezed lemon juice about 1/2 medium lemon

 - 2 tablespoons extra-virgin olive oil

 - 1/2 teaspoon kosher salt

-Place the arugula, carrots, and tomatoes in a large bowl.
+- Place the arugula, carrots, and tomatoes in a large bowl.

 - In a small bowl or large measuring cup, whisk together the dressing ingredients: lemon juice, balsamic vinegar, olive oil, and salt.
 (Alternatively, you can shake them all together in a mason jar with a tight-fitting lid).